-Note: The test eye mode works with any fire mode selected.
-The fire mode max rate of fire is set to unlimited while in test eye mode.
+Note: The test and training eye modes work with any fire mode selected.
+The fire mode max rate of fire is set to unlimited while in test or training eye mode.

 CPF (Cycle percentage filter) - The cycle percentage filter allows adjustment of the point within the current firing cycle that a new buffered shot is allowed.
 Almost all electronic paintball markers allow a single shot to be buffered in the event the user is fast enough to release the trigger and pull again during the current firing cycle.
 The CPF setting is adjustable from 1 to 10.
 Setting 1 turns the CPF off, allowing buffered shots at any point in the firing cycle.
-Setting 2 through 10 sets the percentage of the firing cycle that must pass before shots may be buffered:
+Settings 2 through 10 set the percentage of the firing cycle that must pass before shots may be buffered:

-- 1. CPF turned off
+- CPF turned off 1.

-- 2. 10% of the firing cycle must pass before a buffered shot is allowed
+- 10% of the firing cycle must pass before a buffered shot is allowed

 - 3. 20%

 - 4. 30%

-- 5. 40%
+- 40% 5

-- 6. 50%
+- 50%

 - 7. 60%

+- 8.

-- 8. 70%
+- 70%

-- 9. 80%
+- 80% 9

 - 10. 90%